hang-sun1/spareduck/README.md

 To build the project in an isolated environment, use the Docker config.

-#### `docker compose`
+#### `docker compose`:

-First time make sure you build the volumes:
+By using docker compose we can avoid having to recompiling after changing the main JS files.

+For the first time and **whenever you change the c files** you have to run:

 > docker-compose up --build -d

-Then you should be able to simply run
+Otherwise you should be able to run:

-> docker-compose up --build -d
+> docker-compose up -d

 #### `docker run`: